spookysalsa/medermade.github.io/week-3/8-cultural-blog.md

 - Formulate ways to expand the ways you learn and think

 ## Release 0: Copy your Blog Template
 In your [USERNAME].github.io/blog directory, copy your blog tempate into a new HTML file named `c3_thinking-style.html`.
+(Note: the number corresponds to the week rather than the actual assignment).

 ## Release 1: Research